MicrosoftDocs/mixed-reality/mixed-reality-docs/app-patterns-landingpage.md

 # UX elements overview
 ## Foundational elements
-Learn about the foundational design elements that you need to create a great mixed reality experience.
+Learn about the foundational elements that you need to design a great mixed reality experience.

 :::row:::
     :::column:::